 Visitor Services Team

 The Visitor Services Team will be the first to greet you with a warm welcome when you walk through the doors at Bernie’s Book Bank.
-They assist volunteers with the check in process, manage The Vault (Bernie’s Book Bank gear shop) and support the whole team in countless ways to provide #BooksForABetterLife for under-served Chicagoland children.
+They assist volunteers with the check in process, manage The Vault (Bernie’s Book Bank gear shop) and support the whole team in countless ways to provide #PathwaysThroughPages for Chicagoland children.

 Fun Fact: Approximately 40,000 people visited Bernie’s Book Bank in 2019.

-The Distribution Team at Bernie’s Book Bank is the power behind getting the bags of books from our processing center in Lake Bluff, IL to the 360,000 at-risk Chicagoland children we serve.
+The Distribution Team at Bernie’s Book Bank is the power behind getting the bags of books from our processing center in Lake Bluff, IL to the 300,000 Chicagoland children we support.
 If you see them driving down the road in the Bernie’s Book Bank trucks be sure to wave!

 Fun Fact: The Distribution team logs approximately 63,000 miles each year.